Six strategies for extending XML schemas in a single namespace

 A good example of data that changes over time is code lists.
 A code list is a list of unique code values that have specific meanings, such as product descriptors, frequently used terms, and lists of countries or cities.
 These values are often stored in a database row that you can add to over time and use to populate choices in an application window.

-to extend a schema as new data choices emerge.
-It defines a simple code list with
+a schema as new data choices emerge.
+It defines a simple code list with the element type

-allowing you to add new colors to the list as needed over time.
-If you want a new
+attribute, thereby allowing you to add new colors to the list as needed over time.
+If you

 you can specify a new color—perhaps purple—and use the

 <other> element is allowed, and you keep working with no changes to the

 Listing 1.
 Sample schema defining extensible color code list elements

 <xs:schema xmlns:xs="http://www.w3.org/2001/XMLSchema"> <xs:element name="color"> <xs:complexType> <xs:choice maxOccurs="unbounded"> <xs:element name="red" type="xs:string"/> <xs:element name="blue" type="xs:string"/> <xs:element name="green" type="xs:string"/> <xs:element name="other"> <xs:complexType> <xs:attribute name="name" type="xs:string"/> </xs:complexType> </xs:element> </xs:choice> </xs:complexType> </xs:element> </xs:schema>

 A sample of valid data associated with this schema that uses the generic element extension is in Listing 2.

 Listing 2.
 Valid data instance associated with the color code list schema